The Payroll Blog

 - Develop a plan with information for eligible employees.

-Setting up a 401(k) does not have to be an intimidating venture for small business owners.
-Learn more about SurePayroll’s 401k options.
+Setting up a 401(k) for small business does not have to be an intimidating venture for small business owners.
+Working with an accountant or in some cases, an online payroll service can help you get the 401(k) plan you need.